AG pick to reassure senators he backs sentencing overhaul

-WASHINGTON (AP) — President Donald Trump’s attorney general nominee will assure lawmakers he supports a sweeping criminal justice law that eases federal sentencing rules, even though he pushed tough-on-crime policies for decades.
+WASHINGTON (AP) — President Donald Trump’s pick to be attorney general will assure lawmakers he supports a recent criminal justice overhaul that eases federal sentencing rules, even though he pushed tough-on-crime policies for decades, a person close to the confirmation process told The Associated Press.

-A person familiar with the confirmation process tells The Associated Press that William Barr will tell members of the Senate Judiciary Committee he supports the recently-passed First Step Act.
-The person spoke on condition of anonymity to discuss private conversations.
+William Barr is likely to face questions during his confirmation hearing Tuesday about his rhetoric during and after his first stint as attorney general in the early 1990s.
+At the time, Barr argued that the government needed to build more prisons, make penalties more severe and swift and use laws to keep criminals behind bars longer.
+That would put him squarely at odds with today’s reformers.

-Barr was attorney general in the early 1990s.
-He advocated building more prisons, making penalties more severe and swift and using laws to keep criminals behind bars longer.
+“The only way to reduce violent crime in our society is to incapacitate chronic violent offenders through a tough policy of incarceration,” Barr said in a 1992 speech.
+“We cannot permit ourselves to backslide into a system of revolving door justice.”

-He also opposed a 2015 bill that contained many of the same key elements as the First Step Act.
+Fast forward to next week’s hearing and Barr will tell the Senate Judiciary Committee that he supports the recently passed First Step Act, according to the person, who spoke to The Associated Press on condition of anonymity to discuss private conversations.
+Trump has touted the law as a bipartisan effort to address concerns that too many Americans were imprisoned for nonviolent crimes as a result of the drug war.

 Most Read Nation & World Stories